 I’ve wanted to leave Greece since I was a teenager.
 When I was an undergraduate (still in Greece), one of my professors called Athens my Dublin, a reference to James Joyce’s Dubliners, a book in which everyone tries to leave Dublin but fails.

 In the intervening years I’ve travelled some, but never managed to stay gone for long.
 Edinburgh, where I got my Master’s degree, was my most sincere attempt to stay away.
 But my graduation in 2008 coincided with the financial crisis.
-I ran out money and returned home.
+I ran out of money and returned home.

 I was angry for a long time.
 The way young men are.
-Like blood in a film, I knew that the anger was unreal, but it still made queasy.
+Like blood in a film, I knew that the anger was unreal, but it still made me queasy.
 I remained angry.
 The way slightly older young men are.
 I couldn’t find a way out of that anger.